LancelotProgrammer/InCartBackend/README.md

 - publish logic
     - payment methods can be created and published per branch | unpublished is denied for pay-on-delivery payment method
     - coupons can be created and published per branch | unpublished is ok
+    - gifts can be created and published per branch | unpublished is ok
     - advertisement can be created and published per branch | unpublished is ok
-    - for advertisement which are connected to unpublished will not be appear in the api
+    - for advertisement which are connected to unpublished models, will not be appear in the api
-    - categories can be created and published per branch | unpublished will not be cascaded to products
+    - categories can be created and published per branch | unpublished will not be cascaded to products and chid categories
     - branches products can be published | unpublished is ok
     - branches can be published only if:
         1- at least one delivery user attached
         2- at least one user to receive notification order 3- pay-on-delivery payment method is published
-        - unpublished will be cascaded to products
+        4- unpublished will not be cascaded to products
     - effected api:
         - GetPaymentMethods
         - GetCategories